MU-HPDI/postgres-extensions-with-cuda/README.md

 +-----------------------------------------------------------------------------+
 ```
 3. Check the include PostgreSQL directory: `pg_config --includedir-server`
+4. Change the `PG_SERVER_DIR` variable in the `Makefile` file to the directory returned if wanting to use a different version of PostgreSQL. (`pg_config --includedir-server` returns the directory for the latest version of the installed PostgreSQL.)
-4. Create a build directory: `mkdir build`
+5. Create a build directory: `mkdir build`
-5. Set the required environment variables in a `.env` file from the `.env.example` file.
+6. Set the required environment variables in a `.env` file from the `.env.example` file.
-6. Insert dummy data into the database: `make insert`
+7. Insert dummy data into the database: `make insert`
-7. Run the project: `make clean extension`
+8. Run the project: `make clean extension`
 ## PostgreSQL Functions

 Once the project is running, you can execute the following functions: